vanderbilt-virtual-reality/Solar-System/README.md

     <img src="Screenshot (3).png" width="800" height="500" />
 </p>

+Map shows the current positions of the planets and spaceship in the solar system.

+Highlight a planet using your index finger to point and touch the planet on the planet tracker/mini map.
+Touch the planet again to deactivate the planet tracker.
+Highlighting a planet on the planet tracker causes a position marker to appear above the actual planet outside the ship, along with planet name, current distance from planet, and estimate time of arrival to planet at current speed.
+Multiple trackers can be activated at a time.

 **Center of Dashboard- Planet Proximity and Information:**

-Display warns if a planet is in close proximity and the information related to the respective planet.
-The type of information displayed is the planet's average distance from the sun, radius, number of moons and/or rings, as well as type of planet (i.e. Terrestrial, Gas Giant, Ice Giant)
 <p>
     <img src="Screenshot (5).png" width="800" height="500" />
 </p>

+Display warns if a planet is in close proximity and the information related to the respective planet.
+The type of information displayed is the planet's average distance from the sun, radius, number of moons and/or rings, as well as type of planet (i.e. Terrestrial, Gas Giant, Ice Giant)

 **Right of Dashboard-Speed:**

-Display shows current speed in meters per second and in multiples of the speed of light.
 <p>
     <img src="Screenshot (4).png" width="800" height="500" />
 </p>

+Display shows current speed in meters per second and in multiples of the speed of light.

 ### Back Monitors
-Behind the player is a set of computer monitors that display the instructions of the game for the player to reference during the game.

 <p>
     <img src="Screenshot (6).png" width="800" height="500" />
 </p>

+Behind the player is a set of computer monitors that display the instructions of the game for the player to reference during the game.

 ### Troubleshooting and FAQ
 **Planets aren't highlighting on mimi map when I touch them**